 Are you letting some, or most, of your customers pay late, effectively giving them interest-free use of your money for months?

 Here’s how you fix the problem – bill your customers promptly.
+Ideally, you’d like people to pay immediately, but this isn’t always possible.
+If you’re invoicing customers, make sure your process is firm.

-You have to work out whether the use of money gained earlier is worth the discount you’re offering.
+Work out whether the use of money gained earlier is worth the discount you’re offering.
 Never give the discount if the person has missed the due date for the discount offer.
 Yes, some will try this.

 Selling your invoices to a finance company (or factoring) is another option you can take.
 So instead of having to wait 30 days or more until a bill is paid, you receive your money upfront from the finance company that, in turn, collects the money from your customer.